Integrating Stripe for online payments

-Stripe is an online credit and debit card payment service, which ChurchSuite uses to handle all debit or credit card payments for your "pay" event tickets.
-The Stripe integration can also be used for receiving online card donations (see related support article).
+Stripe is an online credit and debit card payment service that ChurchSuite uses to handle card payments for "pay" event tickets, online card donations and online booking charge payments.
 It’s a really useful feature that’s quick and easy to set up.

 Completing the Stripe Integration

 Click on the Administrator menu in the top right-hand corner of ChurchSuite (you will need to be an Administrator to see this menu option).
 Click on the Integrations menu and select Stripe.

 Follow the on-screen instructions to complete the Integration.

 After reading the instructions on the above page, click Save and Proceed to continue.
 The Stripe account application form opens - on this page you can either open a new Stripe account, or click Sign in if you already have an account.